jenkinsci/pipeline-plugin/scm-step/README.md

 This introduces some new API methods, and deprecates some old ones.

-If you are nervous about making your plugin depend on a recent Jenkins version, release it with a `-beta-1` version suffix so it is only shown on the [experimental update center](http://jenkins-ci.org/content/experimental-plugins-update-center) for now;
+If you are nervous about making your plugin depend on a recent Jenkins version, remember that you can always create a branch from your previous release (setting the version to `x.y.1-SNAPSHOT`) that works with older versions of Jenkins and `git cherry-pick -x` trunk changes into it as needed;
-you can always create a branch from your previous release (setting the version to `x.y.1-SNAPSHOT`) that works with older versions of Jenkins and `git cherry-pick -x` trunk changes into it as needed.
+or merge from one branch to another if that is easier.
 (`mvn -B release:prepare release:perform` works fine on a branch and knows to increment just the last version component.)

 Check your plugin for compilation warnings relating to `hudson.scm.*` classes to see outstanding changes you need to make.